miyagawa/cpanminus/README.md

-However, there are some distributions that will miserably fail, because of the nasty edge cases (funky archive formats, naughty tarball that extracts to the current directory, META.yml that is outdatd and cannot be resurrected, Bundle:: modules, circular dependencies etc.)  while CPAN and CPANPLUS can handle them.
+However, there are some distributions that will miserably fail, because of the nasty edge cases (funky archive formats, naughty tarball that extracts to the current directory, META.yml that is outdated and cannot be resurrected, Bundle:: modules, circular dependencies etc.)  while CPAN and CPANPLUS can handle them.

 ## Quick Install?